Point-like Source Detection (photutils.detection)#

 centroid coordinates with subpixel precision.

-As a simple example, let’s find the local peaks in an image that are 5 sigma above the background and a separated by at least 5 pixels:
+As a simple example, let’s find the local peaks in the image above that are 5 sigma above the background using a box size of 11 pixels:

 >>> from photutils.detection import find_peaks